SmartLabel is an initiative by US food, beverage, and consumer companies. It aims to promote transparency about their products.

 Update (Nov 7, 2016): As per latest news reports, President Obama has signed a federal law (titled The National Bioengineered Food Disclosure Standard) that requires food manufacturers to add QR Codes on food packaging, which will guide consumers towards detailed GMO disclaimers.

-This move comes as a welcome relief to food manufacturers who would otherwise have to proceed through strict state laws and an incoherent food labeling system that lacked transparency.
+This move comes as a welcome relief to food manufacturers who would otherwise have to proceed through strict state laws.
+And also an incoherent food labeling system that lacked transparency.

 Do you think it’s a good move?
 Share your thoughts in the comments below.